Skip to content

 “Crap,” said Sarah.
 “As if I don’t have enough to do.”

 Still.
 It was the White House.
 Sarah wondered if her sister knew this Dana Wall person and debated asking Sharon if she’d had anything to do with the letter.
-The letter didn’t mention Sharon but did mention the magazine story.
-It was possible that Sharon had nothing to with it, which Sarah was hoping.
+The letter didn’t mention Sharon, but mentioned the magazine story.
+It was possible that Sharon had nothing to do with it, which Sarah was hoping.
 One of the miseries of being the youngest sister was that everyone believed everything you achieved was with the help of the famous older siblings.
-Plus Sarah had her mother, who was also an artist.
-It was why Sarah was known as Sarah W even to the point that few people thought she had a last name.
+Plus, Sarah had her mother, who was also an artist.
+It was why Sarah was known as Sarah W even to where few people thought she had a last name.

 Sarah sighed, got out her phone and called Dana Wall.
 Wall, a man, was pleasant, but harassed.
 He welcomed Sarah.